apokryphus/advanced-combat-system/README.md

 - **Tier III Weapon Appearance**
    - Weapon level 21+ ***AND*** weapon rarity equal to or above ``Relic``.

+#### - Miscellaneous Info
+- ACS moveset weapons will display the runes and enchantments of the weapon you currently have equipped in your inventory, if it is supported on the weapon.
+- The Severance enchantment increases the range of **all** attacks from ACS movesets.

 # Armiger Mode Movesets
 While in Armiger Mode, selecting different signs while holding a weapon will change Geralt's moveset and grant him different weapons, depending on selected sign.